3 Days in Tokyo – Your First Visit to Japan’s Capital

 TRANSPORTATION: Haneda Airport Terminal 3 Station → Shinagawa Station via Keikyū Airport Line towards Limited Express Aoto → Yoyogi Station via Yamanote Line towards Local For Shibuya / Shinjuku (42 min, 8 then 7 stops, ¥510)

-When first arriving into Tokyo, what you really should do is take the Express Shinagawa Keikyū Airport Line to leave the surrounding area as quickly and cheaply as possible.
+When first arriving for a Tokyo 3 day itinerary, what you really should do is take the Express Shinagawa Keikyū Airport Line to leave the surrounding area as quickly and cheaply as possible.
 This above-ground rail line is incredibly efficient as it only serves the airport, allowing you to bypass traffic which can easily make a taxi ride last an hour or more.
 Being entirely new to Japan—and running late to our dinner reservation after a flight delay—my best friend and I both opted to take taxis into the city following our arrival flights into Tokyo, which cost me nearly $70 to get to Shinjuku!
 Make better choices than us and just take the train—seriously.
 Even if you taxi to your lodging from the central Shinagawa Station depot the airport line will take you to, choosing this transport option will result in significant time and cost savings you don’t want to pass up on.

 Where to Stay in Tokyo?